 Paxton’s Net2 access control system helps protect Michelin’s prestigious know-how

-Established in France in 1898, Michelin, the international giants of tire manufacturing, hold forefront positions in every tire market as well as in travel-related services.
-With 72 production facilities in 19 countries, their Dundee factory has been operating for nearly 40 years, and has developed a rapid production rate of between six & seven million car tires a year.
+Established in France in 1898, Michelin, the international giants of tyre manufacturing, hold forefront positions in every tyre market as well as in travel-related services.
+With 72 production facilities in 19 countries, their Dundee factory has been operating for nearly 40 years, and has developed a rapid production rate of between six & seven million car tyres a year.